lucasgattas/ComfyUI-Egregora-Audio-Super-Resolution/README.md

   vae.pth
 ```

-Optional auto-download from your HF repo:
+Optional auto-download (if *you* host the weights in your own HF repo):

 ```powershell
 set EGREGORA_FLASHSR_HF_REPO=yourname/flashsr-weights
 ```

 ---